John Barnard Bush: Early life

-The son of Barnard Robert Swanton Bush, of Norton St Philip, Somerset, and of Elizabeth Bush (née Weeks), Bush was educated at Monkton Combe School and Balliol College, Oxford, graduating BA and MA. and was appointed as a Deputy Lieutenant of the county in 1998.
+The son of Barnard Robert Swanton Bush, of Norton St Philip, Somerset, and of his wife Elizabeth Weeks, Bush was educated at Monkton Combe School and Balliol College, Oxford, where he read philosophy, politics, and economics and graduated BA and MA.

+Career

+Bush was a career farmer, owning a mixed farm at Heywood, Wiltshire.
+He was appointed a Justice of the Peace for Wiltshire in 1980 and as a Deputy Lieutenant of Wiltshire in 1998.

+From 1995 to 1999 he was non-executive chairman of West Midland Farmers Association Ltd, a regional agricultural co-operative based in Melksham, Wiltshire.
+He oversaw its demutualisation in 1999 to become Countrywide Farmers PLC, a farming, equestrian and rural supplies firm, continuing as chairman until 2004, shortly before the business moved its base to Upton-upon-Severn.
+When he retired from the post, Countrywide Farmers had 11,000 farmer shareholders and an annual turnover of £150 million.

+Bush served as Chairman of the Bristol Avon Flood Defences Committee from 1981 to 2000 and was a Governor of Lackham College between 1986 and 1998.
+He was High Sheriff of Wiltshire for 1997–1998, and was appointed a Deputy Lieutenant of the county in 1998.
 He served as Chairman of the Wiltshire Magistrates' Courts Committee from 2001 to 2005.

-In 2004, Bush was appointed as Lord Lieutenant of Wiltshire.
+In 2004, Bush was appointed Lord Lieutenant of Wiltshire, succeeding Sir Maurice Johnston.
 He retired in 2012, at the age of seventy-five, to be succeeded by Sarah Rose Troughton, a cousin of the Queen.
 As Lord Lieutenant, he was also custos rotulorum, and his public duties included overseeing the arrangements for visits to Wiltshire by members of the royal family, representing the Queen at local events, such as presenting awards and medals on her behalf, liaising with the Wiltshire units of the Royal Navy, Army, and Air Force; leading the local magistracy as Chairman of the Lord Chancellor’s Advisory Committee on Justices of the Peace; and advising on nominations for national honours.

-Bush is currently Patron of the Community Foundation for Wiltshire and Swindon, Chairman of Fredericks Wiltshire, and a Trustee of the Devizes Assize Courts Trust.
-His other interests have included chairing the Wiltshire Historic Buildings Trust and the Wiltshire Bobby Van Trust.
+Bush was Patron of the Community Foundation for Wiltshire and Swindon, Chairman of Fredericks Wiltshire, and a Trustee of the Devizes Assize Courts Trust.
+He chaired the Wiltshire Historic Buildings Trust and the Wiltshire Bobby Van Trust and was president of the Salisbury and South Wiltshire branch of the English Speaking Union.